grignetta/42_miniRT/README.md

 ./miniRT_bonus scenes/file_bonus.rt
 ```

-Window controls are the usual MLX ones (close the window with the window’s close button; Esc key if mapped in your build).
+Window controls are the usual MLX ones (close the window with the window’s close button; ESC key or Ctrl+C).

+---

 ## Scene (`.rt`) quick reference
 The parser follows the classic 42 miniRT subject format.
 Minimal elements: